PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 ### Are A/B tests only for product changes?

-No, you can also use A/B tests for infrastructure changes!
-For example, if you're considering a new caching strategy or database system, you could split your traffic between the old and new systems to see which performs better.
-Or perhaps you're implementing a refactor to your codebase, in this you can use an A/B test to ensure your refactor does not perform worse.
+No, you can also use A/B tests for infrastructure changes, such as:

+- If you're considering a new caching strategy or database system, you could split your traffic between the old and new systems to see which performs better.

+- When you're implementing a refactor to your codebase, you can use an A/B test to ensure your refactor does not perform worse.

 ### Can I stop an A/B test as soon as the results are significant?

 While it can be tempting to stop a test as soon as the results appear significant, doing so can lead to false positives.
-This is known as "[peeking problem](/blog/ab-testing-mistakes#3-conducting-an-experiment-without-a-predetermined-duration)": basically, the more often you check the results, the greater the chance you'll observe a false positive – a result that appears to be significant, but is actually due to random chance.
+This is known as the [peeking problem](/blog/ab-testing-mistakes#3-conducting-an-experiment-without-a-predetermined-duration) – i.e. the more often you check the results, the greater the chance you'll observe a false positive, a result that appears to be significant, but is actually due to random chance.

 To counteract this, predetermine your test duration (based on the [sample size required](#4-has-a-sufficiently-large-sample-size-of-users)) and only make decisions based on the data collected during the entire duration.